 The easiest way to add persistence to an in-memory system is with periodic snapshots to disk at a configurable interval.
 Thus, you can lose up to that interval's worth of updates.

 Update-in-place and commitlog-based systems store to non-volatile memory immediately, but only commitlog-based persistence provides Durability -- the D in ACID -- with every write persisted before success is returned to the client.

 Cassandra implements a commit-log based persistence design, but at the same time provides for tunable levels of durability.
-This allows you do decide what the right trade off is between safety and performance.
+This allows you to decide what the right trade off is between safety and performance.
 You can choose, for each write operation, to wait for that update to be:

 At the end of the day, you're the only one who knows what the right performance/durability trade off is for your data.
 Making an informed decision on data store technologies is critical to addressing this tradeoff on your terms.
-Because Cassandra provides such tuneability, it is a logical choice for systems with a need for a durable, performant data store.
+Because Cassandra provides such tunability, it is a logical choice for systems with a need for a durable, performant data store.